 Our ocean is threatened.
 One of the most powerful things you can do to help our ocean is to use your voice as a citizen.
 Read on to find out how.

 How to be an Ocean Citizen

-Your local MP, or MSP in Scotland, is responsible for making decisions about the area you live in.
-If something is happening close to home that worries you, you are able to contact your MP or MSP to ask them to take action.
+Your elected representative – MP (Member of Parliament, England), MSP (Member of Scottish Parliament), or MS (Member of the Senedd, Wales), is responsible for making decisions about the area you live in.
+If something is happening close to home that worries you, you are able to contact your MP, MSP or MS to ask them to take action.

-Your MP or MSP also needs to know what you, a member of their constituent, cares about.
+Your MP, MSP or MS also needs to know what you, a member of their constituent, cares about.
 We need the people we vote for to know that their voters care about looking after our environment.

 Connect with your local community

 Somehow, many of us in the UK have become disconnected from our local communities.
 Our voices are amplified when we are able to connect with like-minded people in our community.

 Companies will change based on what they think their customers want.
 If you’ve experienced a company, business or organisation acting in a way that is detrimental to the planet, it’s important to get in touch and let them know what you think.

 Citizen Science utilises people living within the community to help gather important data.
 Many of these projects are vital in informing environmental policy and in making changes to how we look after our planet.